Mickel-Barros/starship-navigator/README.md

 ✅ Summary
 ---------

-Starship Navigator is a modern SPA built with **React**, **TypeScript**, and **Tailwind**, emphasizing modularity, responsiveness, and maintainability.It’s a strong foundation for interactive, futuristic UI experiences with easy extensibility for future features.
+Starship Navigator is a modern SPA built with **React**, **TypeScript**, and **Tailwind**, emphasizing modularity, responsiveness, and maintainability.
+It’s a strong foundation for interactive, futuristic UI experiences with easy extensibility for future features.